Weinberg Angle, Neutron Abundance in BBN, and Lifetime: Electroweak Theory Parameters

 \subsection{Fermi constant: Radiative corrections}

 In this section we explore the sensitivity of the effective Fermi constant to variations in the Weinberg angle.
-Within the Standard Model, the most precise value of the Fermi constant~\req{GFform1} was obtained from precisely measured muon lifetime~\cite{MuLan:2012sih} $G_F^\mu =1.1663787(6)\times10^{-5}\,\mathrm{GeV}^{-2}$. $G_F$ can be written using measured quantities in the form~\cite{Sirlin:1980nh, Sirlin:2012mh}
+We work within the on-shell renormalization scheme set out by Sirlin and collaborators~\cite{Sirlin:1980nh,Sirlin:2012mh,ParticleDataGroup:2024cfk}, in which the independent input parameters are taken as $\alpha$, $G_\mathrm{F}$, $m_Z$, and the fermion masses, with $s^2_\mathrm{W}$ defined through the on-shell relation $s^2_\mathrm{W} = 1 - m_\mathrm{W}^2/m_Z^2$.
+In the parametric exploration that follows, we hold the Higgs vacuum expectation value $v$, the fine-structure constant $\alpha$, the top-quark coupling $g_t$, and the top-quark mass $m_t$ fixed, and vary $s^2_\mathrm{W}$ as an external parameter.
+What follows should therefore be read as a phenomenological tool quantifying how $G_\mathrm{F}$ would respond if $s^2_\mathrm{W}$ were genuinely shifted from its CODATA value; we do not provide a derivation of environment-dependence from first principles.
+Within the Standard Model, the most precise value of the Fermi constant~\req{GFform1} was obtained from precisely measured muon lifetime~\cite{MuLan:2012sih} $G_\mathrm{F}^\mu =1.1663787(6)\times10^{-5}\,\mathrm{GeV}^{-2}$. $G_\mathrm{F}$ can be written using measured quantities in the form~\cite{Sirlin:1980nh, Sirlin:2012mh}

 In the temperature range considered here, $1>T>0.01$\,MeV, we take the Higgs field vacuum expectation value $v=246.2$\,GeV to be a constant.
 The radiative corrections are summarized in the quantity $\Delta r$.
 The quantum correction $\Delta r$ has seen extensive theoretical study.
 The one-loop correction can be written as~\cite{ParticleDataGroup:2024cfk, Erler:2004nh}